Multiorbital singlet pairing and $d+d$ superconductivity: Introduction

 Recent experiments have directly challenged the conventional $s$- and $d$-wave dichotomy.
-In alkaline Fe-selenides, inelastic neutron scattering~\cite{Park, Friemel} revealed signatures of in-gap spin resonances, whose characteristic wavevectors qualify them as a typical indicator of sign-changing $d$-wave order parameters~\cite{Eschrig}.
+In alkaline Fe-selenides, inelastic neutron scattering~\cite{Park, Friemel} revealed signatures of in-gap spin resonances, whose characteristic wavevectors qualify them as a typical indicator of sign-changing $d$-wave order parameters~\cite{Eschrig, Stockert_Nat_Phys_2011,Maier_PRB_2011, Dai_RMP2015,Si2016}.
 By contrast, ARPES studies have indicated fully-gapped superconductivity~\cite{Mou, Wang_2011, Xu, Wang_2012}, even for a Fermi pocket near the center of the two-dimensional Brillouin zone (BZ), which appears consistent with $s$- wave symmetry.
+Understanding the Fe-chalcogenide SC is crucially important, since the Fe-based superconductivity with the highest superconducting transition temperature ($T_{\text{c}}$) occurs in this category.

 A similar situation has emerged in the heavy-fermion system CeCu$_{2}$Si$_{2}$ (Ref.~\onlinecite{Pang}).
 A host of properties, including the inelastic neutron-scattering spectrum ~\cite{Stockert_Nat_Phys_2011}, have traditionally been interpreted in terms of a sign-changing $d$-wave pairing state, yet recent specific heat~\cite{Kittaka} and London penetration depth~\cite{Pang, Yamashita} results at very low temperatures pointed toward a fully gapped Fermi-surface (FS).